krealal/nfc-card-app/README.md

 # NFC Card API

 TypeScript serverless API that powers NFC wristbands/cards.
 Each wristband encodes a short path like `/abc123`; the API looks up the user and returns a random active message from that user's collection.
 Admin endpoints let you upsert users and bulk-insert messages.
-MongoDB is used in cloud, with an in-memory mock for local dev.
+MongoDB is used in cloud.

 ### Highlights
 - TypeScript Lambdas (Node.js 20) behind API Gateway using AWS SAM
 - MongoDB persistence with recommended indexes
-- In-memory DB mock for local development (no Mongo required)
 - Minimal functional handlers and clear types

 ## Architecture